-Posted by Josh Anish on January 23, 2012 in Consumers
+By Josh Anish on January 23rd, 2012 in Consumers

 Car insurance commercials are great.
 They’re funny, fresh and super easy to watch.
 But while the commercials work on a consumer engagement level, they also of course work for the insurance companies looking to create simple brands that obscure a great amount of complicated business beneath the surface.

 Accordingly, we thought we’d outline some of the most common mistake shoppers make when looking for a car insurance policy.

 1) Thinking all car insurance providers are the same.
 Car insurance is a very nuanced, specialized industry.
 There are local agents, and national providers.
 You can purchase it online, or in an office in a strip mall.
 Don’t get hung up on brand differences between Geico’s green Gecko and Allstate’s earnest Dennis Haysbert -- instead pick what’s best for you and your family.

 2) Buying too little, or too much.
 Basic car insurance usually means the synthesis of comprehensive, liability and collision insurance, which will cover your family and assets in the case of accident, theft or natural disaster.
 Everything else might be unnecessary.
 Medical Payment Insurance, for example, may not be needed if you already have health insurance.